nutabdigital/nutab/README.md

 ---

 ## Contributing
-Although this repository is public, please refrain from using our site or its code in part or in entirety without permission.
-If you're interested in using or collaborating on parts of the project, please contact us to discuss collaboration terms.
+This repository is public, and we welcome interest in using or collaborating on parts of the project.
+If you’re interested, please reach out to us beforehand to discuss potential collaboration.

-We appreciate your understanding and respect for the proprietary nature of this project.
+We appreciate your courtesy and look forward to working together!

 ---

 ## License
-© 2025 NuTab Digital.
-All rights reserved.

-This repository contains proprietary code owned by NuTab Digital.
-Unauthorized copying, modification, distribution, or use of this code is strictly prohibited without explicit written permission from NuTab Digital.
+This repository is publicly available and free to use under the following terms:

+- You are free to use, modify, distribute, and share this code, provided that you include proper attribution and acknowledge any third-party contributions where applicable.
+- While no explicit permission is required to use this code, we encourage interested collaborators to reach out before incorporating significant portions into their own projects.
+- This software is provided "as is," without warranty of any kind, express or implied, including but not limited to warranties of merchantability or fitness for a particular purpose.

-For licensing inquiries, please contact us at nutabdigital@gmail.com.
+For inquiries or collaboration opportunities, please contact us at nutabdigital@gmail.com.

 ---